Significant-Gravitas/AutoGPT/README.md

 Instead of letting GPT choose the next step, this is done automatically based on the previous ability and whether tests have passed.

+## Next steps
+My plan is to continue developing Ghostcoder into an agent that can function in real-world scenarios.
+In the hackathon submission, the focus has been on creating an accurate solution in as short a time as possible.
+However, for further development, I want to break it down into several steps.
+For example, demonstrating an understanding of the task will be its own step.
+And there will be an opportunity for self-reflection after each completed step.

+Next is the step to handle larger codebases, both repositories with many files and larger files that don't fit within the context.